Opportunity at National Institute of Standards and Technology (NIST)

 Please note: This Agency only participates in the February and August reviews.

-Porous framework materials (e.g., metal-organic frameworks, hydrogen-bonded organic frameworks) are promising candidates for many gas storage and separation applications.
+Porous framework materials (e.g., metal-organic frameworks, hydrogen-bonded organic frameworks etc.) are promising candidates for many gas storage and separation applications.
 Rational design of new materials requires fundamental mechanistic understanding of the gas-framework interaction.
-Neutron scattering techniques are used to investigate the gas adsorption in a variety of porous framework materials.
-The experimental findings, combined with first principles density functional theory calculations, provide us highly valuable mechanistic insights on gas storage and separation in these materials.
+Neutron diffraction and spectroscopy techniques are used to investigate the gas adsorption in a variety of porous framework materials.
+The experimental findings, combined with theoretical calculations, provide us highly valuable mechanistic insights on gas storage and separation in these materials.

-Metal organic frameworks; Gas adsorption; Gas storage; Gas separation; Neutron scattering; Neutron diffraction; Density functional theory; Porous materials; Organic synthesis;
+Porous materials; Metal organic frameworks; Gas adsorption; Gas storage; Gas separation; Materials synthesis; Materials characterization; Neutron diffraction; Neutron scattering

 Open to U.S. citizens